-Please be assured that our waiting list is under constant review and we endeavour to re-open the waiting list in the remaining areas as soon as possible.
+Please be assured that our waiting list is under constant review and we endeavour to re-open the waiting list in Ipswich as soon as possible.
 Those already on the list will remain on it although we cannot guarantee timescales for matching with a link.

 This does not affect volunteers who would like to become a Befriender as Volunteer applications are still active in all areas.
 You can find more information on how to become a Befriender through our ‘Volunteering Opportunities’ page.

 We Asked Our Members “What Is a Friend?”
 They Said…

 “A friend is someone to talk to over a cup of tea or coffee”

 “Someone to spend time with doing things you both enjoy”

 “Someone to listen to and share your thoughts with”

 “Someone who helps you to do things you might find hard to do alone”